lynnite/lynncher/README.md

 ## Current features

-- Fully customizable UI, change color scheming, select an image for the backround
+- Fully customizable UI, change color scheming, select an image for the backround, change font, and more
 - Multiaccount
 - Proxy for launcher traffic
 - Basic event log and visible data paths